 Julia Bateson, head of degrees and apprenticeships at TechSkills, explains how digital tech is relevant to all sectors across the economy and society, from the way we work to the way we socialise and keep connected with other people.

-'It's therefore crucial that the tech industry involves a diverse workforce from all walks of life that represents global tech users,' says Julia.
+'It's therefore crucial that the tech industry involves a diverse workforce that represents global tech users,' says Julia.
 'This involves bringing different insights to understand an intuitive user experience, designing innovative software and systems, improving our online security, and creating outstanding products.'

 Why does inclusion matter from a business perspective?